gth/ha_to_pi_via_mqtt/README.md

 ```

 > [!NOTE]
-> Despite searching for it, I cannot find the original source for this shell script.
-All credit goes to the original author - my changes were minimal.
+> Despite searching for it, I cannot find the original source for this shell script. <br />All credit goes to the original author - my changes were minimal.

 Once you have saved the shell script, make it executable using `chmod u+x mqtt_receiver.sh` and then run it via `./mqtt_receiver.sh`
 Just like the earlier subscribe script, it will wait until it receives a message before doing anything...